paulsammut/ramosclock/readme.md

 ![Panelized boards](images/panelized_nixie.PNG?raw=true "Panelized Board")

-Included are packged Altium files for all the boards.
+Included are packaged Altium files for all the boards.
 They were packed using Altium 2019.
 Included are also all the panelized boards.
 The circuit boards were 4 layer: two signal, a ground and a power plane.